Large-Mid-Small Cap Allocation by Age and Horizon (For Indian Investors)

 Matching the allocation to your documented tolerance for drawdown — not theoretical risk appetite on a questionnaire — is the key.

-If you'd rather have a fee-only advisor help you determine the right market-cap split for your specific situation, book a free portfolio audit.
+If you'd rather have a fee-only advisor help you determine the right market-cap split for your specific situation, Find a Fee Only Investment Advisor.

 Where Does the Nifty Next 50 Fit?